gitavares/Angular5Studies/README.md

 > ng serve

 /* Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files. */

+/* Bundling

+All builds make use of bundling, and using the --prod flag in ng build --prod or ng serve --prod will also make use of uglifying and tree-shaking functionality.
+*/

+/* Running unit tests */
+> ng test